55+ of the Best Blogging Tools for Beginners

 Email marketing is so critical to your blog’s success.
 I can’t emphasize that enough.

 As soon as you can, start designing freebies for your audience so they’ll join your email list.
-Email marketing is a whole other topic in itself, but to create freebies that your audience will gobble up, you should first pick a niche.
+This type of marketing is a whole other topic in itself, but to create freebies that your audience will gobble up, you should first pick a niche.

 I’ll admit that picking a niche was one of the hardest things I ever did.
 I see other new bloggers struggle with that as well, so that’s why I designed my free niche challenge that helps you pick the best profitable niche.
 Check it out if you want help with that first.

 ConverKit has a free plan now!
 Yay!
-The free version is perfect for a blogger just starting out, and int’s FREE!
-ConvertKit is one of the most popular email marketing services.
+The free version is perfect for a blogger just starting out, and it’s FREE!
+ConvertKit is one of the most popular email service providers (ESPs).
 You can create an unlimited amount of a variety of forms and landing pages.

 The platform allows you to manage up to 1,000 subscribers, create broadcasts, and Unsplash is built in so that you can add stunning graphics.
 Unsplash is my favorite free stock photography website.
 I’ll talk about it below.
 You can also create tags for subscribers, which really helps you segment your email list by interest and products.